vitessio/website/content/en/docs/19.0/reference/programs/vttestserver/_index.md

   -v, --version                                                          print binary version
       --vmodule vModuleFlag                                              comma-separated list of pattern=N settings for file-filtered logging
       --vschema_ddl_authorized_users string                              Comma separated list of users authorized to execute vschema ddl operations via vtgate
+      --vtcombo-bind-host string                                         which host to bind vtcombo servenv listener to (default "localhost")
       --vtctl_client_protocol string                                     Protocol to use to talk to the vtctl server. (default "grpc")
       --vtctld_grpc_ca string                                            the server ca to use to validate servers when connecting
       --vtctld_grpc_cert string                                          the cert to use to connect